-On April 21, 2022, Kris McDaniel gave the 2022 Sanders Lecture, entitled “Physical Monism and the Religious Impulse,” at The Center for the Philosophy of Religion, Rutgers University, New Brunswick.
+On April 21, 2022, Kris McDaniel gave the 2022 Sanders Lecture, originally slated for 2020, entitled “Physical Monism and the Religious Impulse,” at The Center for the Philosophy of Religion, Rutgers University, New Brunswick.
 Read supplemental handout HERE.Watch Video

 In conjunction with the APA, Professor David Christensen of Brown University gave the 2017–2018 Sanders Lecture at the 2018 Eastern Division meeting in Savannah, GA.

 The third annual Sanders Lecture at the APA was given by Ned Block, Silver Professor of Philosophy, Psychology, and Neural Science at NYU.
 This lecture took place on the morning of March 3rd, 2016, during the Central Division meeting of the APA in Chicago.Read More